-You work out the decline in value of an asset you hold jointly with others based on the cost of your interest in the asset.
-This means if you hold an asset jointly and the cost of your interest in the asset or the opening adjustable value of your interest is less than \$1,000, you can allocate your interest in the asset to your low-value pool.
-Once you choose to create a low-value pool and allocate a low-cost asset to it, you must pool all other low-cost assets you start to hold in that income year and in later income years.
-However, this rule does not apply to low-value assets.
+If you hold an asset jointly and the cost of your interest in the asset or the opening adjustable value of your interest is less than \$1,000, you can allocate your interest in the asset to your low-value pool.

+Once you choose to create a low-value pool and allocate a low-cost asset to it, you must pool all other low-cost assets you start to hold from that time on.
+However, this does not apply to low-value assets.
 You can decide whether to allocate low-value assets to the pool on an asset-by-asset basis.

 Once you have allocated an asset to the pool, it remains in the pool.